obviateio/okta-node/README.md

 okta-node
 =========

-A small node API to interface with the Okta API
+A small NodeJS framework for working with the [Okta](http://www.okta.com/) API

 # Overview
 This API is a small layer that handles talking to the Okta API.
 Primarily: